Skip to contents

 #> Use plot() to visualize results

-The result is an S3 object of class bbnp_density containing:
+The result is an S3 object of class bbnp_density.
+Use coef() for the key parameters and summary() for a fuller report:

 # Key parameters